adlrocha/almanack/mental_models.md

 1. Life is hard, and it is not fair.
 The sooner you accept this, the better off you'll be, but it is worth every second of it.

+1. Dedicating money on your knowledge and improving your skills has a compounding effect.
+Do not hesitate to spend money on making yourself more attractive to the market (and society overall).
+It may bail you out in times of crisis.

 1. Write a diary and meditate.
 It will help you understand yourself better and make better decisions.
 Like saving and investing your money, these are habits that compound.

 1. Some habits are compounding, and you need to persist to see the results.
 If you think they are good for you, stick to them.